Chaymae552/HPCProject/README.md

 # HPCProject

-This repository contains the code and experiments for a High Performance Computing project.
+This repository contains the code and experiments for the High Performance Computing project.
 The goal is to improve and parallelize a simple **Multi-Layer Perceptron (MLP)** implemented in C, trained on a synthetic 2D classification dataset, and to study how different strategies affect performance, runtime, and scalability.

 The project includes: